Campus of the University of Notre Dame: Administration

-Student Health services are hosted in St. Liam Hall.
+University Health Services is hosted in Saint Liam Hall.
 The first University infirmary was destroyed in the great fire of 1879, and rebuilt the same year in the same spot behind Main Building.
-This structured survived until 1936, when it was razed to build the current structure.
+This structure survived until 1936, when it was razed to build the current structure.
 The present hall was built as the Notre Dame Student Infirmary in the spring of 1936, and designed by the Boston architecture firm of Maginnis and Walsh in the Collegiate-Gothic style structure.
 Construction started 27 May 1935 and the building was finished 14 April 1936.
 The infirmary, the largest of its kind in the country, contained 100 rooms, including five wards and twenty-four private rooms that could accommodate 125 patients.
 The Sisters of the Holy Cross and two physicians staffed the infirmary.
-In 2007 Mr and Mrs William K. Warren, Jr., donated $8 million to the University of Notre Dame for the refurbishment of the health center, which was renamed Saint Liam Hall.
+In 2007, Mr and Mrs William K. Warren, Jr. donated $8 million to the university for the refurbishment of the health center, which was renamed Saint Liam Hall.
 The Warrens are prominent donors to the University of Notre Dame; the Notre Dame golf course is called the Warren Golf Course.
-The university stated the building was named in honor of Mr. Warren's father William K. Warren, Sr. (Liam is Irish for William) and his namesake Saint William of York.
+The university stated that the building was named in honor of Mr. Warren's father, William K. Warren, Sr., (Liam is Irish for William) and his namesake Saint William of York.

-Academic buildings
+Academic

-DeBartolo Hall, located on DeBartolo Quad, is the all-multipurpose classroom building on campus and could fit the entire student body at one time.
+DeBartolo Hall, located on the DeBartolo Quad, is an all-purpose classroom building that is so large it could fit half of the student body at one time.
 It doubled the university's classroom space when it was built in 1992.
 Its 73 rooms (consisting of 75% of the university's classroom space) range from Notre Dame's largest lecture hall, which seats 465, to small 20-seat seminar rooms and computer clusters, all equipped with interactive digital learning.
 It was built thanks to a donation from the DeBartolo family.